 Bioelectrics is an emerging field focused on the study of how electric fields behave in biological systems.
-Of particular recent interest is the desire to understand how living cells might respond to the application of extremely short pulses (on the order of nanoseconds (10^{-9} s) , and even as short as picoseconds (10^{-12} s)) with exceptionally high voltage and current amplitudes.

-► The motivation is to treat cancerous cells by zapping them with high-power pulses.
-The pulse power is delivered to the cell via a transmission line, as illustrated by the example in Fig. TF4-3. ◀
+Of particular recent interest is to understand how living cells might respond to the application of extremely short pulses (on the order of nanoseconds $(10^{-9} \text{ s})$ , and even as short as picoseconds $(10^{-12} \text{ s})$ with exceptionally high voltage and current amplitudes.
+The motivation is to treat cancerous cells by zapping them with high-power pulses.
+The pulse power is delivered to the cell via a transmission line, as illustrated in Fig. T4-3.
 Note that the pulse is about 200 ns long, and its voltage and current amplitudes are approximately 3,000 V and 60 A, respectively.
 Thus, the peak power level is about 180,000 W!
 However, the total energy carried by the pulse is only $(1.8 \times 10^5) \times (2 \times 10^{-7}) = 0.0036$ Joules.
 Despite the low energy content, the very high voltage appears to be very effective in destroying malignant tumors (in mice, so far), with no regrowth (Fig. T4-4).